Northumberland Rural Employment Hubs

 We aim to offer a warm and supportive environment where members can relax and meet with other unemployed people for mutual support.
 Tea and coffee and a light lunch are available free of charge and travel expenses are available.

 Every Friday from 9.30am - 2.30pm at the Gallery Youth Project.
 Full details

-Every Tuesday and Thursday, 9.30am - 2.30am at Amble Drop-In Centre, Dilston Terrace Amble.
+Every Thursday, 9.30am - 2.30pm at Amble Drop-In Centre, Dilston Terrace Amble.
 Full details

 Every Thursday, 9.30am - 2.30pm at Haltwhistle Community Hub (above Haltwhistle Library).
 Full details

 Every Wednesday, 9.30am - 2.30pm at The Torch Centre, Corbridge Road, Hexham NE46 1QS Full details